lisamcd/es445/README.md

 # es445
 Course materials for ES445

-On this page, you will find many of the datasets and code examples that you will use in this course.
+On this page, you will find datasets and code examples that you will use in this course.